-From ancient ruins to tours through historic neighborhoods, there are some great guided tours to do yourself or with a cruise line excursion.
-And if you are travelling with children you may simply just want a day at the beach, swimming in the clear Aegean waters.
+Alternatively, if you are traveling with children, you may want a day at the beach, swimming in the clear Aegean waters.

-On our visit the ship stayed in port until 7pm meaning that we even had plenty of time to shop in the picturesque old town before returning to the cruise ship for a late dinner.
+Often the cruise ship will stay in port until early evening, meaning you have plenty of time to shop in the picturesque old town before returning to the ship for a late dinner.

 Rhodes is one of the most popular cruise destinations in the world.
-Expect white sandy beaches and blue water, cosy old towns and friendly lunch taverns with authentic Greek food.
+Expect white sandy beaches, blue water, cozy old towns, and friendly lunch taverns with authentic Greek food.

 If you want to check out Mykonos on your own time, you can walk to Mykonos Town from your boat’s arrival point.

-The town offers a charming maze of traditional white stone houses and narrow streets lined with shops, peddling everything from designer sunglasses to elaborate lace tablecloths.
+Discover a charming maze of traditional white stone houses and narrow streets lined with shops peddling everything from designer sunglasses to elaborate lace tablecloths.

-There are also many restaurants serving up traditional Greek food and snacks, and of course delicious Greek coffee.
+Many restaurants also serve traditional Greek food, snacks, and delicious Greek coffee.

-The island is a magnet for travellers from all over the world, with its beautiful beaches like Platis Gialos and Paraga Beach – both considered some of Europe’s finest stretches of sand.
+The island is a magnet for travelers from all over the world, with its beautiful beaches like Platis Gialos and Paraga Beach – considered some of Europe’s finest stretches of sand.

-In addition, you can visit famous attractions such as the Blue Caves (also known by their Turkish name which is the Limani).
+In addition, you can visit famous attractions such as the Blue Caves (also known by their Turkish name, the Limani).

-A popular destination for celebrities, Mykonos is also famed as an artists’ colony with its many galleries showcasing everything from paintings to sculptures.
+Mykonos is a popular destination for celebrities, famed as an artists’ colony with its galleries showcasing everything from paintings to sculptures.

 Today you arrive in the busy seaside town of Katakolon on mainland Greece.

-There is a train station about 15 minutes walk from the port that takes you to Olympia.
-The distance from Katakonom to Olympia is about 40km and the journey time takes 45 minutes.
-Buses and taxis are also a good option, however they take a little longer, about an hour.
+If you want to make the journey yourself from the port without a guide, the train station is a 15-minute walk from the port.
+The distance from Katakolon to Olympia is about 40km, and it takes 45 minutes.
+Buses and taxis are also good options.
+However, they take a little longer, about an hour.

-You can also take a break in one of the cafes scattered across town.
-Or hike up Mount Kronos for an amazing view over Olympia.
+You can also take a break in one of the nearby cafes.
+Or hike up Mount Kronos for a fantastic view over Olympia.

 Corfu is a real gem on this Greek Isles cruise itinerary.
-With its unique mountain range encircling small coves and hidden bays along it’s clear-blue coastline, you need to make sure you disembark your cruise ship early to make the most of your day here.
+With its unique mountain range encircling small coves and hidden bays along its clear-blue coastline, you need to disembark your cruise ship early to make the most of your day here.

-The island has fantastic nature just waiting to be explored.
-Take a backpack, refreshments, sunscreen and sun hat and explore on your own.
-Keep an eye on the time, so that you make it back to your cruise ship before departure!
+The island has fantastic nature, just waiting to be explored.
+Take a backpack, refreshments, sunscreen, and sun hat, and explore on your own.
+Keep an eye on the time so you make it back to your cruise ship before departure!

-Your final stop on this cruise before returning to Athens is the small, romantic island of Santorini.
-A rocky island, it’s volcanic beauty is undisputable.
+Santorini’s small, romantic island is your final stop on this cruise before returning to Athens.
+A rocky island, its volcanic beauty is indisputable.

 Santorini is a tender port.
 The cruise ship will anchor in the bay and get you to the island on small tender boats.
-Often cruise ships will stay in the bay long into the evening, this means that you can enjoy the breathtaking sunset.
+Cruise ships will often stay in the bay long into the evening, which means you can enjoy the breathtaking sunset.

-Santorini is known as “the island that time forgot” and has a rich history of ancient Greeks who lived in caves carved into the volcanic rock.
-Being a volcanic island, Santorini is known for using volcanic rock and lava in jewellery and beauty products.
+Santorini is “the island that time forgot” and has a rich history of ancient Greeks who lived in caves carved into volcanic rock.
+Being a volcanic island, Santorini is known for using volcanic rock and lava in jewelry and beauty products.
 They make great souvenirs to take home with you.

 Explore both Fira and Oia- either by yourself or with a tour guide

-It is certainly possible to visit both Fira and Oia during your port stop at Santorini.
+It is certainly possible to visit Fira and Oia during your port stop at Santorini.

-If you want to explore by yourself with a guide, you can get to the capital, Firi, from the tender port by walking or by cable car.
-Cable car tickets are available to purchase right by the tender arrival spot and one-way tickets cost around 6 euros per person.
-If you choose to walk up the 600 steps, do wear good walking shoes!
+If you want to explore alone without a guide, you can get to the capital, Fira, from the tender port by walking or cable car.
+Cable car tickets are available right by the tender arrival spot, and one-way tickets cost around 6 euros per person.
+If you walk up the 600 steps, wear good walking shoes!

 The view from Fira is of colorful houses overlooking caldera cliffs plunging to depths from which you can sometimes see whales.
-Famous for good wine, there are some good vineyards to visit.
-If you prefer to take the opportunity to shop, start in Fira for art, jewellery and local crafts.
+Famous for good wine, there are some excellent vineyards to visit.
+If you prefer to take the opportunity to shop, start in Fira for art, jewelry, and local crafts.

-It is not possible to walk to Oia from Fira as it will take too long (the 10km hike takes around 4 hours).
-Choose a taxi that takes about 15 minutes and costs around 40 euros, alternatively a local bus from central Fira.
+Walking to Oia from Fira is impossible as it will take too long (the 10km hike takes around 4 hours).
+Choose a taxi that takes about 15 minutes and costs about 40 euros, alternatively a local bus from central Fira.

-Oia, a beautiful village of white-washed houses is located on the north-western tip of Santorini.
+Oia, a beautiful village of white-washed houses, is located on the north-western tip of Santorini.
 It takes about a half hour by bus from Fira to get there.
-Alternatively, if you want to make Oia your first stop when you arrive by tender into the port, there are local boats to take you there.
-When you get off the boat, it’s just a short bus ride to the center.
+Alternatively, if you want to make Oia your first stop when you arrive by tender at the port, there are local boats to take you there.
+When you get off the ship, it’s just a short bus ride to the center.

-Note that the areas around these churches are private so you cannot walk too close, watch out for the private propery signs and respect these.
-Afterwards, be sure to walk down the cliffside from the town of Ammoudi Bay Harbor.
-A beautiful, cosy waterside bay with great seafood!
+Note that the areas around these churches are private, so you cannot walk too close, watch out for the private property signs and respect these.
+Afterward, walk down the cliffside from the town of Ammoudi Bay Harbor.
+A beautiful, cozy waterside bay with excellent seafood!

-If you are looking for beaches, the most famous are the Black Beach and Red Beach.
-These are so named for their colorful stones derived from the volcanic rock – there are no white sandy shores here!
+If you are looking for beaches, the most famous are Black Beach and Red Beach.
+These are so named for their colorful stones derived from volcanic rock – no white sandy shores here!

 Your final day.
 Disembark at Port of Piraeus.
-Head back into Athens to extend your stay if you have booked extra hotel nights.
+Head back into Athens to extend your stay if you intend to book extra hotel nights.
 Or transfer back to Athens airport with a Norwegian Cruise Line transfer bus for your flight home.